Pyomo/mpi-sppy/doc/src/admm_ph.rst

 Data needed in the driver
 +++++++++++++++++++++++++

-The driver file requires a function which creates the model for each scenario.
+The driver file requires the `scenario_creator function <scenario_creator>`_ which creates the model for each scenario.

 .. py:function:: scenario_creator(scenario_name)